Lovere: Economy

 Lovere possesses a metallurgic plant, Lucchini RS, which employs about 1300 people and specializes in the manufacture of railroad wheels and axles.

+Transportation

+There is no train station in Lovere.
+The closest train station is in Pisogne.
+There is, however, bus and ferry service to Lovere.

+The Strada statale 42 del Tonale e della Mendola (State Highway 42) bypasses Lovere, but does go nearby.

 People

 1906 Medicine Nobel Prize Camillo Golgi studied in Lovere's Liceo Classico.
 Giacomo Agostini, all-time leader in victories in motorcycle Grand Prix history, was born in Lovere in 1942.
 Leading cinema critic and RAI author Enrico Ghezzi was born in Lovere in 1952.

 Eros Cerutti studied at Liceo Decio Celeri before emigrating to the USA where he became President of Stella D'Oro Biscuit Company which became the largest manufacturers of Breadsticks in the world.

 The alpine skiers Elena, Nadia and Sabrina Fanchini also come from Lovere.